mmmirrra/mmmirrra.github.io/_posts/2023-08-01-MultimediaSystem-overview.markdown

   - Content that digitizes cultural elements such as art, design, humanities and social sciences based on creativity and technology
 <br />
 - Content for interaction
-  - Content that allows interaction with users can have the effect of arousing user interest and encouraging participation
+  - Content that allows interaction with users can have the effect of arousing user interest and encouraging participation.

 #### Multimedia content production

-- Very similar to making a movie or game
+- Very similar to making a movie or game.
-- In order to successfully produce multimedia content
+- In order to successfully produce multimedia content,
-  - Development staff made up of experts
+  - Development staff made up of experts,
-  - A perfect production process tailored to the production purpose is required
+  - A perfect production process tailored to the production purpose is required.
 <br />
 - Production team members
   - Project manager: Overall management and execution